jcchurch/HuntTheYetiAlexa/README.md

 ## How to play

-To begin the game, say "Alexa, play Hunt The Yeti", then "Begin Game".
+To begin the game, say "Alexa, launch the Yeti Hunt Game", then "Begin Game".

 You can move the hunter in any of the four cardinal directions: north, south, east, or west.
 To move, say 'move north', or 'step east', or 'go west', or simply 'south'.